 Beanie's name was always unfortunate.
 He deserved a far more noble name.
 I accepted his short legs and I found out his floppy ears were soft as silk.
 He was part of our family for many years.
 Whatever his earthly mission, he was most determined to see it through.
 He was run over by a truck but miraculously escaped serious harm.
 He also survived being run over by a car.
 When I was in high school, one of the older boys in town rode both of his motorcycle wheels over poor Beanie right before my horrified eyes.
 The dog was still alive but I did not believe he could possibly survive.

 By then Beanie was an overweight, middle-aged, standard Dachshund and he was too heavy for me to carry home.
 I was almost hysterical with grief.
-It was one of the town's eccentric families, looked down upon, their kids picked on in school, that helped me.
+It was one of the town's eccentric families, looked down upon by some, their kids bullied in school, that helped me.
 The mother hugged me comfortingly, and then kindly lifted the dying dog into their car and brought us both home to my mother.
 No one gave Beanie a chance to survive.
 My mother called the vet but he felt it was a lost cause: keep the dog still and warm.
 Wait and see.

 My baby brother, who was 18 months old when my father died, was Beanie's last project.
 He was my little brother's dog after all the rest of us had flown the nest.
 Beanie slept on that bed every night and laid on the floor watching cartoons and Batman.
 Beanie and my brother won a prize in the town's annual parade for their costume as a guy walking his dog backwards, the only award Beanie was ever given.
 When my little brother was away at college, the sad decision to have Beanie euthanized finally had to be made by my mother and stepfather.

 Beanie successfully completed his earthly mission, with an unfailing heart and a humble spirit.
 I hope he was infinitely rewarded for his pure love and devotion to my brothers and me.
-He was a doggone good dog, that ol' Beanie.
+He was a doggone good dog.